Districts of Malta: Former regions (2009-2021)

+Former regions (1993–2009)

 Statistical districts and regions

+Malta is divided into six districts for statistical purposes, as defined by the National Statistics Office and Eurostat.
+Each district comprises a number of local councils (LAU2).
+At the NUTS-3 level, these districts are grouped into two regions: Malta (comprising the first five districts) and Gozo and Comino (comprising the sixth).

-Six districts exist, used for statistical purposes and which are, in turn, grouped into three regions: Gozo, Malta Majjistral and Malta Xlokk.
-Each district consists of several localities.
-The Northern Harbour District, Western District and Northern District together form the North Western Region (Malta Majjistral).
-The South Eastern District and Southern Harbour District form the South Eastern Region (Malta Xlokk).
-The Gozo and Comino District is a Region in its own right.
+Historically, the statistical districts were sometimes grouped into three larger statistical regions: Malta Majjistral (comprising the Northern Harbour, Western, and Northern Districts), Malta Xlokk (comprising the Southern Harbour and South Eastern Districts), and Gozo and Comino.
+This classification is no longer in official use.

 Southern Harbour District

 The Southern Harbour District forms part of Malta Xlokk.
 It contains 14 local councils including the all but western suburbs of the capital Valletta and the small cities Birgu, Cospicua, Senglea and Żabbar.
 Its largest locality is Żabbar; its smallest, Xgħajra.
 The District's population is 80,170 (as of 31 December 2016) across its 26.1 km2.
 Thus it then ranked second-most populous and had the fifth-largest extent.